tinygo-org/tinygo-site/content/docs/reference/usage/subcommands.md

 * Control-C: terminates the `tinygo monitor`
 * Control-Z: suspends the `tinygo monitor` and drops back into shell
 * Control-\\: terminates the `tinygo monitor` with a stack trace
-* Control-S: flow-control, suspends output to the console
+* Control-S: flow control, suspends output to the console
-* Control-Q: flow-control, resumes output to the console
+* Control-Q: flow control, resumes output to the console
 * Control-@: thrown away by `tinygo monitor`

 ### gdb